Kevin Antshel, Ph.D.

 The clinical psychology training program at Syracuse University is a doctoral program designed to train students to be responsible, innovative, and scholarly psychologists.
 The program embraces the scientist-practitioner model, and a strong emphasis is placed on both research and clinical training.
 The program is accredited by the American Psychological Association.

 In making decisions about admission, the clinical faculty consider a student’s grades, GRE scores, letters of recommendation, personal statement, and evidence of the hard work, interest, and motivation that is vital to success in graduate school.
 Experience in research is also looked on positively.
 Applicants should have at least 18 credits of psychology, including a laboratory course and a statistics course.
-Recently admitted applicants have averaged higher than 1210 on the verbal + quantitative GREs and had higher than 3.5 undergraduate GPAs.
+Recently admitted applicants have averaged higher than 155 on the verbal + quantitative GREs and had higher than 3.5 undergraduate GPAs.
 The program does not discriminate on the basis of age, sex, race, ethnic origin, religion, or physical disability.
 Applications are considered for the fall term only, and the deadline for receipt of the COMPLETED application is December 1.
 The program receives about 180 applications per year for four to five openings.
-There are approximately 20 students in the program.
+There are typically between 20-25 students in the program.

 The department makes a determined effort to offer each student financial support from several sources: graduate scholarships, teaching assistantships, research assistantships, clinical assistantships, and fellowships.